Vazgen Sargsyan: Economic policy

 At the time of Sargsyan's Prime Ministry, Armenia had not yet recovered from the economic effects of the dissolution of the Soviet Union and the energy crisis in Armenia during the Nagorno-Karabakh War.
 One of the major issues Sargsyan faces was mass emigration from Armenia, which started at the period of the decline of the Soviet regime.
 The 1998 Russian financial crisis worsened the situation, and showed a decline in human development.

-In his first address to the parliament as prime minister on 18 June, Sarsgyan described Armenia's economic situation as "grave."
+In his first address to the parliament as prime minister on 18 June, Sargsyan described Armenia's economic situation as "grave."
 The budget revenues were almost 20% lower than the government had planned, because of the low level of tax collection and the high level of corruption in the Armenian economy.
 Although Sargsyan criticized the post-Soviet privatization by the Ter-Petrosyan government, he admitted Armenia had no alternative, and that his government had an enormous amount of work to do.
 In his speech on 28 July, Sargsyan described the economic situation in Armenia as "extremely difficult, but not hopeless".
 According to him, the first half of 1999 saw $61 million less in the budged revenues than planned by the Darbinyan government.
 He said that tax evasion played a role in the budget deficit.

 Despite being criticized by the opposition, especially the National Democratic Union, the Unity bloc voted in favor (96 of the 131 MPs) of the austerity measures of the Sargsyan cabinet on 28 August, allowing Armenia to take loans from the World Bank and the International Monetary Fund (IMF).
 The World Bank alone had loaned almost $0.5 billion to Armenia since 1992 to finance the budget deficits.
 The Sargsyan cabinet wanted to diversify $32 million in the budget funds to be able to repay the internal debts.
 For this purpose, the excise tax was raised on cigarettes by 200% and on gasoline by 45%, seriously hitting the middle class.
 Sargsyan described these as "painful but right steps" for getting the necessary amount of money from the foreign lenders.
 He pledged a "tougher crackdown on the shadow economy and more efficient governance".
 National Assembly Speaker Karen Demirchyan called for a greater role of the state in the economy to ensure stability, while President Kocharyan was mostly uninvolved in these developments.